Play-N-Skillz: 2008–2017

-Current
+Current era

-At the top of the year the brothers teamed up with DJ Steve Aoki, Elvis Crespo, and Daddy Yankee for the massive release of their global hit, "Azukita".
-In March 2018, these artists all played one of the biggest stages in the world, Ultra Music Festival in Miami, Florida.
+At the beginning of 2018, the Salinas brothers teamed-up with DJ Steve Aoki, Elvis Crespo, and again with Daddy Yankee for the release of their global hit, "Azukita".
+In March of that year, the group of artists all performed on one of the biggest stages in the world, Ultra Music Festival in Miami, Florida.

-In early March 2018, Play-N-Skillz joined Dominican artist Messiah on his debut single "Pum Pum", released through Atlantic Records, which the brothers produced as well as appeared as featured artists.
+Also in March 2018, Play-N-Skillz was featured by Dominican Latin trap artist Messiah on his debut single "Pum Pum", released through Atlantic Records, which the brothers produced, as well.
+They also worked with South Korean boy band Super Junior on the song "Lo Siento".

-Play-N-Skillz released their third official single under Sony Latin/Latium Records, "Cuidao", featuring Yandel & Messiah.
-The song received over ten million views on VEVO in less than three weeks.
+Play-N-Skillz released their third official single under Sony Latin, "Cuidao", featuring Yandel & Messiah.
+The song received over 10 million views on VEVO in less than three weeks.

-In 2018, Play-N-Skillz also worked with South Korean boy band Super Junior on the song "Lo Siento".
+In 2019, Play-N-Skillz produced and co-wrote the #1 worldwide diamond-certified single "Con Calma" with Daddy Yankee.
+A remixed version, featuring American singer Katy Perry, was released on April 19, 2019.
+The song was used in the Spies in Disguise (2019).
+Commercially, and as a Spanish-language song, the song topped the charts in 20 countries and territories, and reached the Top 10 of ten others.
+In the United States, it topped the Hot Latin Songs chart for 14 weeks.
+Across Europe, the single peaked at #1 in the Czech Republic, Italy, the Netherlands, Slovenia and Spain, and reached the Top 5 in Belgium, Poland and Switzerland.
+The song also became the longest-reigning #1 on the Argentina Hot 100, at ten weeks.

-In 2019, Play-N-Skillz produced and co-wrote the number-one worldwide diamond single "Con Calma" for Daddy Yankee.
-A remix version featuring American singer Katy Perry was released on April 19, 2019.
-The song is also used in the 2019 film Spies in Disguise.
-Commercially, the song topped the charts of 20 countries and reached the top 10 of ten others.
-In the United States, it has topped the Hot Latin Songs chart for 14 weeks.
-Across Europe, the single peaked at number one in the Czech Republic, Italy, the Netherlands, Slovenia, and Spain, and reached the top five in Belgium, Poland, and Switzerland.
-The song also became the longest-reigning number-one on the Argentina Hot 100, with ten weeks.
+In 2020, Play-N-SKillz produced and co-wrote "Muévelo" by Nicky Jam with Daddy Yankee.
+It was released as the second single from the Bad Boys for Life soundtrack.
+It reached #1 on the US Latin Airplay chart.
+The duo also produced and co-wrote "Rompe Rodilla" for Puerto Rican singer Guaynaa.
+That same year also saw their international collaboration "Mambo" come to life, as Play-N-Skillz masterminded, co-wrote and co-produced a transnational anthem with Steve Aoki and French DJ Willy William, featuring El Alfa (Dominican Republic), Sean Paul (Jamaica) and Sfera Ebbasta (Italy).

-In 2020, Play-N-SKillz produced and co-wrote "Muévelo" for Nicky Jam & Daddy Yankee.
-It was released as the second single from Bad Boys for Life soundtrack.
-It reached #1 on US Latin Airplay.
-They also produced and co-wrote "Rompe Rodilla" for Guaynna.
-2020 also saw the worldwide collaboration "Mambo" come to life as Play-N-Skillz masterminded and co-wrote and co-produced with Steve Aoki and Willy William this world anthem featuring El Alfa, Sean Paul & Sfera Ebbasta.
+In 2021, the duo released "Baila Así", or "dance like that", a collaboration with famed Mexican singer Thalía and Mexican-American singers Becky G and Chiquis (Rivera).
+The song reached the Top 10 of the Hot Latin Songs chart and was nominated for Urban Dance/Pop Song of the Year at the Lo Nuestro Awards in 2022.